 For the move the mountain case, the formula I wrote up on the white board during my interview was:

 volume of mountain / volume of a truck * time per truck trip = total time to move a mountain

 I would literally write that on the board.
-Thats the amount of time it would take 1 truck to move an average size mountain 10 miles (the 1 truck is an assumption as well)
+That is the amount of time it would take 1 truck to move an average size mountain 10 miles (the 1 truck is an assumption as well)

-Then I went about estimate each of those 3 factors.
+Then I went about estimating each of those 3 factors.

 Assume the average size mountain is 1 mile tall, 1 mile wide, and the shape of a cone.
 That's approximately 5,000 ft in height and base.